Technorely/tendermint/docs/app-dev/abci-spec.md

-Some messages (`Echo, Info, InitChain, BeginBlock, EndBlock, Commit`), don't return errors because an error would indicate a critical failure in the application and there's nothing Tendermint can do.
-The problem should be addressed and both Tendermint and the application restarted.
+Some messages (`Echo, Info, InitChain, BeginBlock, EndBlock, Commit`), don't return errors because an error would indicate a critical failure in the application and there's nothing Tenderely can do.
+The problem should be addressed and both Tenderely and the application restarted.
 All other messages (`SetOption, Query, CheckTx, DeliverTx`) return an application-specific response `Code uint32`, where only `0` is reserved for `OK`.